ayatokura/ai-openscale/wos-fairness-ovr.md

 where `num_positives` is the number of individuals in the group (either privileged=False, i.e. unprivileged, or privileged=True, i.e. privileged) who received a positive outcome, and num_instances is the total number of individuals in the group.

-The resulting number will be a percentage—i.e. the percentage that the rate at which unprivileged group receives the positive outcome is of the rate at which the privileged group receives the positive outcome.
+The resulting number will be a percentage, which is the percentage that the rate at which unprivileged group receives the positive outcome is of the rate at which the privileged group receives the positive outcome.
 For instance, if a credit risk model assigns the “no risk” prediction to 80% of unprivileged applicants and to 100% of privileged applicants, that model would have a disparate impact (presented as the fairness score in {{site.data.keyword.aios_short}}) of 80%.

 In {{site.data.keyword.aios_short}}, the positive outcomes are designated as the favorable outcomes, and the negative outcomes are designated as the unfavorable outcomes.
 The privileged group is designated as the reference group, and the unprivileged group is designated as the monitored group.